rgsoderstrom/ArduinoSupport/README.md

 MotorsAndEncoders - control drive motors and read shaft encoders on mobile robot platform

-SocketLib - set up server sockets that the Arduino can connect to
+SocketLib_WAS - set up server sockets that the Arduino can connect to.
+              - this version depricated.
+New version under MessagingFramework